-My PhD research pretty much boils down to one big question: “Why and how such arrays of colour?”
 The appearance of an animal plays an important part in its reproduction and survival.
 Camouflage has a long and illustrious history within scientific academia and many examples of cryptically coloured organisms have been used as models to test several evolutionary theories.
-Phasmids display some of the most obvious types of camouflage and are widely known for these adaptations (the name kinda gives it away, right?).
-Furthermore, many camouflaged organisms display colour polymorphism between individuals in a population, and at different life stages.
+Phasmids (stick insects, order: Phasmatodea) display some of the most obvious types of camouflage and are widely known for these adaptations (the name kinda gives it away, right?).
+And many camouflaged organisms display colour polymorphism between individuals in a population, and at different life stages.
 Camouflage and colour polymorphism has been observed in many species of New Zealand phasmids.
 However, very little research has been conducted on them.
-I’m aiming to look at how and why this variation in colour is produced, and how this influences their camouflage, and hence their interaction with the environment (or vice-versa), and ultimately their survival.
+I’m aiming to look to get a better understanding of the camouflage of stick insects, and how their colour influences that overall camouflage tactic, especially in the visual system of their predators.

 All photos are taken myself unless otherwise stated.
 Please get in contact if you want to use any of them!